cyberbotics/webots-doc/reference/camera.md

 `wb_camera_get_range_image` function.

 Range-finder cannot see transparent objects.
-An object can be semi-transparent either if its texture has an alpha channel, or if its `Material`.`transparency` field is not equal to 1.
+An object can be semi-transparent either if its texture has an alpha channel, or if its [Material](reference/material.md#material).`transparency` field is not equal to 1.

 ### Frustum